Duk-young/CSE542_DP_Project_Backend/README.md

-# CSE416 PODO BACKEND BY TEAM ONE-EGO
+# CSE542 STREAMING DP Project
 ## Installation

 - Please follow the instructions below if you installed back-end repo for the first time.